 - Missouri’s entrepreneurial activity nearly tripled in three years, moving from 35th to 6th nationally in the 2011 Kauffman Index of Entrepreneurial Activity.

-- Funding and mentoring for new ventures has increased substantially in a short time with the addition of Capital Innovators, T-REx, Arch Grants, and the St. Louis Regional Business Plan Competition.
+- Funding and mentoring for new ventures has increased substantially in a short time with the addition of Capital Innovators, T-REx, Arch Grants, and the St. Louis Startup Challenge.

-- In its first five years, the startup program subsidized 119 interns, representing each of Washington University's undergraduate schools and colleges.
+- In its first seven years, the startup program subsidized more than 150 interns, representing each of Washington University's undergraduate schools, at a like number of ventures.

-- Twenty-one ventures have hired interns in multiple years and four students have participated in multiple years.
+- More than twenty ventures have hired interns in multiple years and several students have participated in multiple years.

 Applications, eligibility, and matching

 Both students and sponsoring organizations complete an application to be approved for the program.
-The student application is available through Portfolio and includes short answer questions about entrepreneurial interests and career goals, and a resume.
+The student application is available through Portfolio and includes short answer questions about entrepreneurial interests and career goals, and students upload their resume.
 The Skandalaris Center will contact you when your application is approved.
 Hosts complete their own applications, and students may browse those applications online.
 We will open the link when host applications start to come in and are approved for 2015.
-We ask both students and host organizations to apply by 10 am Monday, February 2, so applications may be viewed online, and this link is updated as applications are received.
+We ask both students and host organizations to apply by 10 am Monday, February 2, so applications may be approved before our IdeaBounce® event on February 5.

-At the IdeaBouce® events, approved host organizations give a brief description of their internship opportunity, and students briefly introduce themselves.
-Then the Skandalaris Center hosts a reception so students and their potential summer employers can connect and learn more about each other and the opportunities each provides to the other.
+At the IdeaBounce® event, approved host organizations briefly describe their opportunity, and you will introduce yourselves, in a classroom or auditorium setting.
+We then host a reception so students and your potential summer hosts can connect and learn more about each other and the opportunities each provides to the other.
 Most “matches” don’t occur at the IdeaBounce®, which is typically followed by a more in-depth and traditional interview.
-The Center also provides approved organizations a book including all approved student resumes, and provides to students a book listing the internship opportunities at approved organizations.
+The Center also provides all approved student applications to approved host organizations.
+Sometimes ventures may reach out to a student even before the matching event.

-When the student and host have mutually agreed to work together for the summer, they notify the Skandalaris Center so we can allocate the funds.
-Funds are allocated on a first-come, first-served basis, and the Center has funding for 25 startup internships.
-The Skandalaris Center does not subsidize internships at growth companies.
-Stipends are still paid through Washington University payroll, but the Center bills the company for the cost of the internship plus an administrative fee.
+When the student and host mutually agree to work together for the summer, you must both notify the Skandalaris Center so we can allocate the funds, which happens on a first-come, first-served basis.
+The Center funds 25 startup internships and does not subsidize internships at growth companies.